It can cost between £110 to £230 to castrate a male dog and between £154 to £397 to spay female dog, based on our research.

 Should I neuter my dog?

-Neutering your dog can have a range of positive benefits.
+Neutering your dog can have positive benefits.

 For males these are: